Seeking Excellence Together: 10 steps to building a winning team

 • Development of skills required and provision of opportunities to behave in a new way.

 Organisational culture is in constant flux – as we evolve, so do our expectations and market requirements.
 The principles above are based on organisational theories spanning over 70 years of managing teams as diverse as shoe salesmen and Navy SEALs.
-They answer the needs of today and – as far as is currently predictable – set a flexible foundation that could support numerous avenues in the future.
-Thank you for reading.
+Thank you for reading and… good luck.

-[1] Source: Scott Keller and Colin Price, “Performance and Health: An Evidence-Based Approach to Transforming Your Organisation”, 2010.
+*Scott Keller and Colin Price, “Performance and Health: An Evidence-Based Approach to Transforming Your Organisation”